Skip to Content

 Carpet Tack Strip Removal

-Before utilizing them again, check that they are firmly fastened to the floor, that the upward-facing tacks are still in place, and that no pieces came up with the carpeting.
+If new carpet is put, the tack strips can be reused.
+Few things might go wrong.
+Before using them again, make sure they’re securely connected to the floor, the upward-facing tacks are in place, and no pieces came up with the carpeting.

 Frequently Asked Questions